chaoxu0512/chaoxu0512.github.io/_posts/paper and book/2021-02-19-paper-been-read.md

 (11) 2021-03-23: [Inverse Design and 3D Printing of a Metalens on an Optical Fiber Tip for Direct Laser Lithography](https://doi.org/10.1021/acs.nanolett.0c04463)

 The objective-first inverse method is used to design a metalens, which can be fabricated on the tip of a single mode fibre.
 The circular metalens can transform the parallel waveform to spherical wavefront, with a focal length of 8 um at the wavelength of 980 nm and a focal spot of 100 nm.
 For its demonstration use, the metalens is integrated with a 780 nm laser platform for two-photon direct laser lithography.

+Insight: Can I use this design method to create desired pattern for ball lens used in the catheter?

+Limitation: Manual control in the z-axis for the laser lithography.